Lessica/TrollFools/README.md

 ## Build

+See GitHub Actions for the latest build status.

 PRs are always welcome.
-You have to get precompiled binaries from released packages or build them yourself.

 ## Milestones